MonashDeepNeuron/Git-Gud/src/github/issues.md

 ## Pin Issues

-Pin the Issue on the repos main 'Issues' tab putting it at the forefront of all collaborators view.
+Pin the Issue on the repos main 'Issues' tab putting it at the forefront of all collaborators' view.

 ## Convert to Discussion